 The Directory class of Makefiles directs the build process through a set of subdirectories in a particular order.
 This order is usually chosen to insure that build dependencies are properly processed.
 Most BSPs only have one Directory class Makefile.
-The Makefile.in in the BSP root directory (c/src/lib/libbsp/CPU/BSP) specifies which directories are to be built for this BSP.
-For example, the following Makefile fragment shows how a BSP would only build the networking device driver if HAS\NETWORKING was defined:
+The Makefile.am in the BSP root directory (c/src/lib/libbsp/CPU/BSP) specifies following Makefile fragment shows how a BSP would specify the directories to be built and their order: